ziggle/BatteryDischargeModeling/Readme.md

 This effort will be complete when my residuals show no systematic variation — the residuals are normally distributed with zero mean.
 This will allow me to estimate the accuracy of my modeling.

+## Accu30 Discharge Measurement

+I am including an Excel spreadsheet that I am including as a candidate for a template to use for Keithley 2401A-based discharge analysis.
+The spreadsheet is simple, but does the job.
+Ideally, I need to include charging and data from multiple batteries.
+This work will come, it just takes time.

 ## Mathematical Model

 I am starting out with the simple first-order ODE model shown below.